-Whenever we work with clients who have problems with their shoulders, there's one motion that we ALWAYS try to improve right away.
-That movement is scapular retraction.
+Whenever we work with clients who have problems with their shoulders, there's one motion that we ALWAYS try to improve right away - scapular retraction.
+If you have shoulder issues it can often be helped with simple exercises that emphasize alignment and retraining.

 Being able to retract your scapula is important because protracted scapulae make it difficult to move your shoulder joints well.
 Protracted scapulae make it hard to lift your arms out to the side.
-Protracted scapulae can make it very difficult to stand up straight because the weight of your arms is dragging your thoracic spine into kyphosis.
-Protracted scapulae can make it difficult to get blood flow and nerve transmission into and out of your hands (have you heard of thoracic outlet syndrome or carpal tunnel syndrome?).
+It can also make it very difficult to stand up straight because the weight of your arms is dragging your thoracic spine into kyphosis.
+Protracted scapulae can make it difficult to get blood flow and nerve transmission into and out of your hands (e.g. syndromes like thoracic outlet syndrome or carpal tunnel syndrome).

 Being able to pull your scapulae into proper position makes it possible to breathe and move freely without the weight of you arms dragging you (literally) down.